Skip navigation

 • Keep track of your books & activities on a reading log.

-• Return the completed log to any Milwaukee Public library by Wednesday, August 31 and enter for a chance to win a prize.
+• Return the completed log to any Milwaukee Public Library by Thursday, August 31, 2023, and enter for a chance to win a prize.

 • One entry per participant (paper or online).
 Ages 18+

-• For more information on additional reading challenges and prize opportunities, visit mpl.org/bookbybook or on your Beanstack account.
+• For more information on additional reading challenges and prize opportunities, visit your Beanstack account.

 The Book by Book Adult Summer Reading Program supports the library’s goal of creating a city of readers and lifelong learners by encouraging adults to read based on their interests, visit the library during the summer, and model positive reading habits.
 Past program participants have shared that the program helped reignite their passion for reading with the added benefit of fun prizes!